teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 ![3d-GAN Architecture Diagram](images/3D-GAN.png){ width=400px }

+#### Autoencoder
+- The autoencoder is composed by an encoder and a decoder.
+The encoder compresses the input HSI image into a lower-dimensional latent representation, while the decoder reconstructs the original image from this representation.
+- A variational autoencoder (VAE) is a type of autoencoder that learns a probabilistic mapping from the input data to a latent space, allowing for the generation of new samples by sampling from this latent space.
+- VAEs are especially adept at modeling complex, high-dimensional data and continuous latent spaces, making them extremely useful for tasks like generating diverse sets of similar images.
+- Palsson et al. [2] used a VAE paired with a GAN framework to generate high-resolution synthetic hyperspectral images.
+- Liu et al. [3] proposed a model inspired autoencoder (MIAE) to fuse low-resolution HSI with high-resolution RGB images to generate high-resolution HSI.

 ### Evaluating synthesis results
 We would like for the generated images to be: clear, realistic and useful.